-If you are a resident in both Australia and New Zealand, the double tax agreement (DTA) between these two countries states that you will be a resident of the country where a permanent home is available to you.
-See the table below for further clarification.
+For example, if you are a resident in both Australia and New Zealand, the DTA between these two countries states that you will be a resident of the country where a permanent home is available to you.
+See the table below to find your circumstances.

 |If ...||then you will be a resident of the country ...|